 YHA BlaxhallWoodbridge, Suffolk, IP12 2EA

 YHA Blaxhall is the ideal base for exploring everything that the Suffolk coast has to offer.
-Comfortable and inviting, this former school building is at the heart of the village, which sits on the edge of the Suffolk Coast and Heaths Area of Outstanding Natural Beauty, one of the preeminent areas for wildlife watching in the whole of Britain.
+Comfortable and inviting, this former school building is at the heart of the village.
+The hostel sits on the edge of the Suffolk Coast and Heaths Area of Outstanding Natural Beauty, one of the best areas for wildlife watching in Britain.

 Cosy up with a book in our quiet lounge, or relax on our garden picnic benches and enjoy being surrounded by flowers, should the weather be favourable.